IsaPannunzio/square-every-digit/README.md

 # Square Every Digit

 # About
-This is my solution to the Codewars's kata "Square Every Digit".
+This is my solution to Codewars's kata "Square Every Digit".

 # Instructions
 Welcome.
 In this kata, you are asked to square every digit of a number and concatenate them.